hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 - Top navigation buttons on iPhone now highlight (blue/green) based on available actions for the current file type
 - Navigation buttons in iPad workspace mode now highlight (green) based on available actions
 - Improved overall stability

+## Version 6.2.15 Features
+This update brings several fixes and improvements.

+- Added a reset button to the Range tool
+- Fixed an extra spacing issue below the app name in Settings
+- Fixed an issue where fast scrolling during file import could make the import button unresponsive
+- Improved tab animations for smoother performance

 ## Acknowledgements
 Project: LAMOST，China